Entanglement entropy production in Quantum Neural Networks

+In Fig.~\ref{fig:normalized_entanglement} we show the evolution of $\widetilde{S}_{n}$ versus the normalized number of layers $L/n$ for $n \in \{8,\, 12,\, 16,\, 20,\, 30,\, 50\}$ qubits, for the QNN defined with $\fmap=\circuit{zz}, \; \varans=\circuit{2}$ with linear connectivity.
+We note that all the points, independently of the system size $n$, follow the same curve: an initial linear growth of the entanglement is followed by a saturation to the Haar-random value for the entanglement entropy~\eqref{eq:haar_entanglement}.
+In particular, we check this behaviour also at large system sizes with $n=30,\, 50$ qubits and circuits with up to $L=11$ layers, and confirm that such scaling is indeed size independent.
+See Appendix~\ref{app:convergence} for a discussion on the errors introduced by truncation in the MPS representation for simulations with $n=30,\, 50$ qubits.

-Inspired by the independence of $\widetilde{S}_n$ to the number of qubits $n$, we introduce a measure for the entanglement production which is specific to a given QNN architecture (feature map plus variational ansatz).
+Inspired by the behavior of $\widetilde{S}_n$, we introduce a measure for the entanglement production which is specific to a given QNN architecture (feature map plus variational ansatz) and independent of the number of qubits.
 Borrowing from the literature on random quantum circuits, it is known that the entanglement of a system undergoing random evolution initially grows linearly in time (depth of the circuit) before reaching the plateau of Haar random states~\cite{Calabrese2005EntEntropyGrowth, TianciEntGrowth2019, NahumEntGrowth2017, Joonho2021EntBP}.
-Indeed, as clear form Fig.~\ref{fig:normalized_entanglement}, we observe the same initial linear growth, and thus we define the entangling speed $v_s$ as:
+Indeed, as clear from Fig.~\ref{fig:normalized_entanglement}, we observe the same initial linear growth, and thus we define the \textit{entangling speed} $v_s$ as

 where $0.5$ is a threshold such that the linear behavior holds.
 The entangling speed can thus be obtained by fitting the curve in Fig.~\ref{fig:normalized_entanglement} with the linear function~\eqref{eq:ent_speed} in the appropriate range.
-We report in Tab.~\ref{tab:ent_speed} the entangling speed for a subset of the inspected architectures.
-While a linear fit is enough to describe the early stage growth, other type of functions could be used for describing the whole evolution.
-Indeed, in~\cite{BeraEntGrowth} the hyperbolic tangent $\tanh$ is used, since it enforces the plateau at $\widetilde{S}_n=1$.
-We also note that another sigmoidal function which empirically fits the model very well in our simulations is the error function.
-However, a deep analysis of the late time behaviour of entanglement is beyond the scope of this work, so we restrict the analysis to a linear fit.

-The results in Tab.~\ref{tab:ent_speed} are in accordance with those obtained in Sec~\ref{sec:EntanglementScaling}.
-For a linear topology, the circuit $\circuit{2}$ builds the entanglement at the fastest rate.
-Indeed, fixing the feature map to $\fmap=\circuit{ZZ}$, $\circuit{2}$ produces entanglement $3$ times faster than $\circuit{3}$.
+We report in Tab.~\ref{tab:ent_speed} the entangling speed for a subset of the inspected architectures, and notice that entanglement is produced at sensibly different rates.
+In agreement with the findings of Sec.~\ref{sec:EntanglementScaling}, we see that for a linear topology the circuit $\circuit{2}$ builds the entanglement at the fastest rate.
+Indeed, fixing the feature map to $\fmap=\circuit{zz}$, $\circuit{2}$ produces entanglement $3$ times faster than $\circuit{3}$.